OSLC/developing-oslc-applications/_harp/eclipse_lyo/eclipse-lyo.md

 See [Sample applications and code](../sample-applications-and-code.html) for example applications that are based on Eclipse Lyo.

-# <a name="oslc4j-sdk"></a>OSLC4J SDK
+# <a name="oslc4j-sdk"></a>Lyo SDK

-Lyo’s central component is the OSLC4J SDK (Software Development Kit) that helps build REST-based servers and clients, compliant with the OSLC standard.
+Lyo’s central component is the SDK (Software Development Kit) that helps build REST-based servers and clients, compliant with the OSLC standard.

 The library:

 * Allows an OSLC server to publish their RESTful API capabilities, based on the [OSLC Discovery](http://docs.oasis-open.org/oslc-core/oslc-core/v3.0/oslc-core-v3.0-part2-discovery.html) approach.
 This in turn facilitates for clients to discover and use available capabilities.
 * Provides an OSLC server with JAX-RS Providers and utility classes to facilitate the development of REST operations for accessing, creating, updating and deleting RDF resources.
 * Provides an OSLC Client with helpful APIs to interact with OSLC Servers.
-It provides an additional layer of functionality on top of Apache HttpClient, Apache Wink, and OSLC4J that can give you a head start on some of the common use cases such as form login, OAuth handling, service discovery, sending queries, and processing query results.
+It provides an additional layer of functionality on top of Apache HttpClient, and JAX-RS Client that can give you a head start on some of the common use cases such as form login, OAuth handling, service discovery, sending queries, and processing query results.
 * Automates the marshaling/unmarshaling of Java objects to/from Linked Data RDF resources ([Apache Jena](https://jena.apache.org/) model).

 **You do not have to use the Eclipse IDE to use the Lyo SDK**: Although much of the documentation assumes you will be using Eclipse, the SDK is available as maven libraries, as detailed [Setup an OSLC Provider/Consumer Application](./setup-an-oslc-provider-consumer-application).</div>